Sitecore-Hackathon/2022-Go-Horse/README.md

 - Rodrigo Peplau

 ## Category
-⟹ Extend the Sitecore Command Line interface (CLI) plugin
+⟹ **Extend the Sitecore Command Line interface (CLI) plugin**

 ## Description
-⟹ This module extends the Sitecore CLI plugin, adding a new plugin named gohorse
+⟹ This module extends the Sitecore CLI plugin, adding a new plugin named "gohorse"

  This plugin comes with a command that has the purpose of running a Sitecore Powershell Script.

  The Sitecore CLI gohorse plugin will decrease the dependency of having an open Sitecore instance, in a browser, to run a Powershell script.
-Now users will have endless possibilities of managing the Sitecore CMS with the Sitecore CLI gohorse plugin.
+Now there are endless possibilities of managing the Sitecore XP with the Sitecore CLI gohorse plugin.

 ## Video link